hugo-apero/iyo-rstudio-global/content/blog/built-in-contact-form/index.md

 ---
+title: "Built-in Contact Form"
+subtitle: "Form to email feature powered by Formspree"
+excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
+All you need to activate the form is a valid recipient email address saved in the form front matter."
+date: 2019-07-01
-author: Eric Anderson
+author: "Eric Anderson"
+draft: false
+tags:
+  - hugo-site
 categories:
   - Theme Features
-date: "2019-07-01"
-draft: false
-excerpt: This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the form front matter.
+# layout options: single, single-sidebar
 layout: single
-subtitle: Form to email feature powered by Formspree
-tags:
-- hugo-site
-title: Built-in Contact Form
 ---

 ![Formspree Logo](formspree-logo.png)